 With striking yellow and blue hues, the Candy Basslet hails from the warm Caribbean waters surrounding Curacao.
 This lovely fish is relatively accessible and easier to maintain in a captive saltwater aquarium.
 Notably, there have been successful breeding efforts in captivity, increasing its appeal among aquarists.

 Found along the Hawaiian Islands, Masked Angelfish dwell at depths of 100 to 300 feet in protected waters.
-Collection is difficult and risky due to the treacherous conditions, making this elegant fish a prized rarity among experts.
+Collection is difficult and restricted, making these fish exceptionally rare outside their natural habitat.
+Their striking black and white patterning makes them highly sought after by collectors.